 And I believe that it is not a good thing, because Western esotericism was an important part of Western culture that is simply inseparable from the history of philosophy and from the academia itself.
 Therefore, in study of esotericism there should be a space to treat Western esotericism, in some of its historical forms, just like we do with the history of philosophy.
 After all, in some of its forms it was a philosophy, like in the case of many Renaissance thinkers.

-For some, a popularity of Carlos Castaneda in Soviet and post-Soviet esoteric milieu comes as a surprise.
-In this post, I will try to briefly discuss reasons of popularity of Castaneda in Russia and a way in which his works were adopted in post-Soviet context.Read
+For some, popularity of Carlos Castaneda in Soviet and post-Soviet esoteric milieu comes as a surprise.
+In this post, I will try to briefly discuss reasons for popularity of Castaneda in Russia and a way in which his works were adopted in post-Soviet context.Read